Information about mental health

 This can make your anxiety worse.
 It may get so bad that you cannot process the event.
 If this is the case, you may suffer from trauma.

 Within Oh My Mood we pay attention to your trauma-related complaints and the ways you can deal with these.
+For example through EMDR, an effective trauma therapy.

 What are obsessions and compulsions?